 Average Weather in Arkadelphia Arkansas, United States

-In Arkadelphia, the temperature typically varies from 33°F to 95°F over the course of the year, and is rarely below 20°F or above 103°F.
+In Arkadelphia, the summers are hot and oppressive, the winters are cold and wet, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 33°F to 95°F and is rarely below 20°F or above 103°F.

 The hot season lasts for 3.7 months, from May 29 to September 19, with an average daily high temperature above 86°F. The hottest day of the year is July 22, with an average high of 95°F and low of 72°F.

 The cool season lasts for 2.9 months, from November 26 to February 24, with an average daily high temperature below 61°F. The coldest day of the year is January 16, with an average low of 33°F and high of 54°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Arkadelphia, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Arkadelphia begins around June 8 and lasts for 5.1 months, ending around November 11.
 On October 5, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 70% of the time, and overcast or mostly cloudy 30% of the time.

 The cloudier part of the year begins around November 11 and lasts for 6.9 months, ending around June 8.
 On January 3, the cloudiest day of the year, the sky is overcast or mostly cloudy 50% of the time, and clear, mostly clear, or partly cloudy 50% of the time.